Methods and Data Documentation

 3) Analytics and metrics

-Disproportionality metrics reflect reporting patterns and should not be interpreted as incidence or relative risk in exposed populations.
+FAERS, DK, and WHO disproportionality metrics reflect reporting patterns and should not be interpreted as incidence, prevalence, or causal relative risk in exposed populations.

 2x2 table